FAQs - environment & ethics

 Why have you gone back to polythene plastic bags?

-We have been working with Exeter University to find the least worst options for our packaging with surprising results: compostable/biodegradable, degradable and starch-based plastics create more environmental problems than they solve.
+We have been working with Exeter University to find the least damaging options for our packaging with surprising results: compostable/biodegradable, degradable and starch-based plastics create more environmental problems than they solve.
 So we’ve abandoned our degradable bags and gone back to plain old oil-based polythene that is recyclable.
-Leave them out for us in your returnable box and we'll recycle them.
+If your local council won't accept them, leave them out for us in your returnable box and we'll recycle them.

-For more on the facts behind this decision see our environmental website
+For more on the facts behind this decision, see our packaging info page.